mantil-io/example-chat/README.md

 mantil stage new development
 ```

-Since we set public as the default route in `config/environment.yml` the website
-will be available at the root URL for the stage which you can obtain by running:
+Now the project website will be available at the root URL for the stage which you can obtain by running:

 ```
 mantil env -u